raffraffraff/oci-k3s/README.md

    - [flux](https://fluxcd.io/flux/installation/) (optional)
    - [jq](https://jqlang.github.io/jq/download/) (optional)

-## Network Security
-Some facts about OCI:
-- Security Lists apply to all VNICs in the VCN.
-We'll use that to allow ssh (port 22) access from our home IP address
-- Network Security Groups only affect resources they're attached to (eg: instances, load balancers)

 # Terraform
 This project contains two modules:
 - network: deploys VCN, security groups and rules, load balancers etc